 After an injury or surgery, we often get swelling, pain, stiffness and lack of movement.
-In most cases, most of the pain eventually goes away as the swelling is re-absorbed into the body.
-However, there continues to be a certain amount of adhesion in the tissue.
+In most cases, the pain eventually goes away as the swelling is re-absorbed into the body.
+However, there continues to be a certain amount of adhesion (or stickiness) in the tissue.

-After an injury or surgery, soft tissue (including muscle, tendons, fascia, skin and lymphatic) has an abnormal feel to the touch when it does not recover properly.
+After an injury or surgery, soft tissue (including muscle, tendons, fascia, skin and lymphatic) has an abnormal feel when it does not recover properly.
 The texture of the skin can be described as rigid, with a leathery consistency, when compared to the pliability of normal tissue.

 Over a long period of time we often forget what the normal feeling of the tissue is and often adapt to the pain.
 However, the underlying issue is still there.